labfunctions/labfunctions/README.md

 [![Docker last](https://img.shields.io/docker/v/labfunctions/labfunctions/0.7.0)](https://hub.docker.com/r/labfunctions/labfunctions/tags)
 [![codecov](https://codecov.io/gh/labfunctions/labfunctions/branch/main/graph/badge.svg?token=F025Y1BF9U)](https://codecov.io/gh/labfunctions/labfunctions)

+“I’m a scientist; because I invent, transform, create, and destroy for a living, and when I don’t like something about the world, I change it.” — Pickle Rick

 ## Description

 LabFunctions is a set of tools (libraries and services) that allows you to work locally exploring data, building machine learning models and then executing them in production without changing any code. **From EDA to Prod in one push of code.**